- About Us

 The past few years have taken a bite out of my self worth and this trip went a long way to restoring that.
 I felt like I could do anything when I returned. -- Joanne C, SC

 After breakfast it’s a short drive to Jokulsarlon.
 We’ll board a small zodiac boat and cruise beside icebergs on this glacial lagoon.
 The icebergs have calved off Vatnajokull.
-This is a quiet, surreal experience and an opportunity for some marvelous photography.
-We’ll stop on black sand beaches and if we are lucky, see blue icebergs on the shore for terrific photos.
-This is the most scenic afternoon of the whole trip, as we see myriad tongues of ice from Vatnajokull.
-Then it’s off to Skogar to check into our hotel accommodations and enjoy a delicious dinner.
+We’ll go all the way up to the glacier wall, within a safe distance, which is about a 7 km ride from the dock.
+We’ll sail around huge icebergs in the breathtaking environment which the Jökulsárlón Ice Lagoon is.
+You´ll have plenty of opportunities to take photographs and enjoy the wildlife.
+If we’re lucky, we might see seals playing on the icebergs.
+The passionate guide will tell us all about this magical place and answer any questions you may have about the glacier lagoon.
+Next, we’ll stop on a black sand beach!
+Pick up a few pebbles.
+If we are still lucky, we’ll see blue icebergs on the shore for terrific photos.
+This scenic afternoon is such a treat as we see myriad tongues of ice from Vatnajokull.
+Then it’s off to Skogar to check into our hotel accommodations and enjoy another delicious dinner.
+Overnight Skogar.

 Thanks again for taking the worry out of travel.
 What fun tolting on a horse and making all these new friends.
 The final dinner was wonderful, singing our made-up song to the Icelanders.
 I’ll never forget that moment. -- Sam P, NJ